 STEP 2: INSTALL MAC OS X

 In order to boot the Mac OS X Retail DVD, you'll need to download and burn iBoot.
 For desktops and laptops using unsupported Intel CPUs and graphics, a legacy version of iBoot can be downloaded here.
+If you have an Ivy Bridge or Haswell system, you can’t use the default iBoot.
+Use iBoot Ivy Bridge or iBoot Haswell.

 - Download iBoot